patilnabhi/tbotnav/README.md

 2. Connect ASUS Xtion Pro to your 'second' computer for hand gesture recognition

 3. Source the turtlebot workspace.
-For e.g, if your workspace is called 'tbot_ws', enter in command line:
+For e.g, if your workspace is called `tbot_ws`, enter in command line:
     ```
     source ~/tbot_ws/devel/setup.bash
     ```